merkede/podcast-website/content/blog/how-verification-works-on-mastodon/index.md

+## The desire to be a people pleaser.
+A manager can be friendly but not a friend

 ## Quarterly and Annual performance reviews are nerve wracking

 Allow your team members to be honest, to openly say what they feel and most importantly dom't judge them.
 As a manager, I remember